BlockchainCommons/Bitcoin-Standup-Scripts/README.md

 8. Choose an Installation Type in your options.
 This is likely "Mainnet" or "Pruned Mainnet" if you are setting up a node for usage and "Pruned Testnet" if you're just playing around.
 9. Fill in any other advanced options.
 10. Choose a region for where the Linode will be located.
 11. Choose a Linnode plan.
 Our general experience is that a Linode 8GB is needed to store the whole blockchain if you choose unpruned "Mainnet", while for testnet and the pruned options (and regtest) you'll instead be dependent on memory, where a Linode 4GB will definitely be sufficient, and a Linode 2GB has worked or not on various versions of Bitcoin Core.
 (If it fails, you'll get out-of-memory errors.)
+For deployment you may wish to use "Dedicated CPU", but for everything else a "Shared CPU" should be sufficient.
 12. Enter a root password.
 13. Click "Create".